 Whether it be food, history, culture, or experiences, there are a lot of things to explore in Pretoria.
 We have handpicked a list of must-to-do things that will make you feel like coming to this city again and again.

-Here is the list of 8 best things to do in Pretoria you can’t miss:
+Here is the list of 8 best things to do in Pretoria you can’t miss in 2023:

 1. Unfold the historic significance of the Apartheid Museum